r3wald/espurna-wiki/MQTT.md

 ### Root topic

 Every MQTT message that ESPurna publishes starts with the **root topic** you define in the "MQTT Root Topic" setting.
-That root topic is then complemented by the **specific message topic** (like "relay" or "temperature") plus **an index** when there is more that one of such elements (more than one relay) plus a trailing particle to tell commands from states.
+That root topic is then complemented by the **specific message topic** (like "relay" or "temperature"), **an index** when there is more that one of such elements (more than one relay) and a trailing particle to tell commands from states.

-### Command and state
+### Commands and states

 A **state topic** is what ESPurna broadcasts telling every listener out there about something that happened ("the temperature is 18.3C").
-A **command topic** is one ESPurna subscribes to to listen to requests from other services.
-The default state topic particle is "" (empty string, meaning no trailing particle).
-The default command topic particle is "/set".
+A **command topic** is one ESPurna subscribes to listen to requests from other services.
+The default state topic particle is `""` (empty string, meaning no trailing particle).
+The default command topic particle is `"/set"`.

 As an example, a board with one relay will publish the relay status when it changes to:

-`<root topic>/relay/0`
+`{root topic}/relay/0`

 And will listen to commands to modify the relay status at:

-`<root topic>/relay/0/set`
+`{root topic}/relay/0/set`

 ### Placeholders